AashvikTyagi/writing/fg305/src.md

 The `.f3d` file is available on the [fg305 github repo](https://github.com/AashvikTyagi/fg305).
 You'll need to modify this to use any glides other than [mine](https://amzn.in/d/gHAK3AG).

 The 3d-printed parts were made on an Ender 5 Pro and constitute the frame and clicks I designed in Fusion 360 and a [battery holder by MatNS](https://www.thingiverse.com/thing:4725120).
-Photo of an older version fresh on the print bed:
+Here's an older version fresh on the print bed:

 ![view of mouse mod on 3d printer bed plate](assets/print-bed.webp)